jharmn/api-standards/api-style-guide.md

 When a use case is uniquely focused on actions, and not on resources, POST should always be used, and a singular verb should indicate the action to be performed.
 This helps to visually distinguish actions from [Collection Resources](#collection-resource).

 ### Risks
-* Design scalability
+* Design Scalability:
 	* When overused, the number of URIs can grow very quickly, as all permutations of root-level action can increase rapidly over time.
 This can also produce configuration complexity for routing/externalization.
 	* The URI cannot be extended past the action, which precludes any possibility of sub-resources.
+* Testability:
-* Testability: highly compromised in comparison to [Resource Collection](#resource-collection)-oriented designs (due the lack of corresponding GET/read operations).
+	* Highly compromised in comparison to [Resource Collection](#resource-collection)-oriented designs (due the lack of corresponding GET/read operations).
+* History:
-* History: the ability to retrieve history for the given actions is forced to live in another resource (e.g. `/action-resource-history`), or not at all.
+	* The ability to retrieve history for the given actions is forced to live in another resource (e.g. `/action-resource-history`), or not at all.

 ### Benefits
+* Preserves Purity:
-* Avoids corrupting resource collection model with transient data (e.g. comments on state changes etc).
+	* Avoids corrupting resource collection model with transient data (e.g. comments on state changes etc.).
+* Improves Usability:
-* Usability improvement: there are cases where a complex operation simplifies client interaction, where the client does not benefit from resource retrieval.
+	* There are cases where a complex operation simplifies client interaction, where the client does not benefit from resource retrieval.

 ### Resource-Oriented Alternative